 - 87% of people in Scotland with Type 2 diabetes are overweight or obese.

-- Around three-quarters of us (74%) agree that there are too many people who eat unhealthily in Scotland, and over 80% are concerned about the amount of sugar, salt, fat and/or saturated fat in food.
+- Three-quarters of us agree that there are too many people who eat unhealthily in Scotland, and over 85% agree that an unhealthy diet can cause many health problems.

 - Having too many unhealthy snacks, like biscuits, cakes, pastries, confectionery, crisps and sugary drinks can over time affect our health.
 They contribute around a fifth of the calories and fat we eat, and almost half the sugar.
 However, these foods and drinks are simply not needed as they offer very little nutritional value - we should try to eat these types of foods only very occasionally and in small amounts.